 Hope vs Make

 Well…let just say I really had to bite my lip.
-Obviously, I’d never offer my opinion unless asked for it let alone blatantly interrupt a conversion I’m not party too.
+Obviously, I’d never offer my opinion unless asked for it let alone blatantly interrupt a conversion I’m not a party to.
 Even if it was being held rather indiscreetly!

 But, that type of language is a pet hate of mine.
 It’s not exactly a positive way of thinking.

 You see it’s no good HOPING for a good final quarter when it is your role as a business owner, salesman, entrepreneur to MAKE it a great quarter!

 Yet the casual language we use is a real indicator of what we really think, what we really believe.